 Health: This grant maybe used to assist with healthcare expenses such as; medical care, dental care, surgery, hospitalization, medications, and dietary needs.
 Grocery gift cards maybe given to those families who are having difficulty to provide nutritious, quality food for their family.
 Clothing expense is to ensure the applicant has adequate clothing to protect them during Minnesota’s fall, winter and spring seasons.
 Grants for medical issues will require a written statement from a physician outlining the problem, treatment, and estimated costs.
 Medical treatment must be approved in advance before the services are rendered unless it was a life-threatening emergency.

-All VAF applications originate at The American Legion Post or District levels.
+All MVAF applications originate at The Minnesota American Legion Post or District levels.
 A local investigator personally visits with the applicant to determine the need of the applicant.
 A completed application with supporting documents, proof of military service, written statements, copies of estimates, and billing statements is forwarded to the Department of Minnesota Adjutant for review of completed documents.
 The Department Adjutant will assign a case number and forward the packet to the Veterans Affairs & Rehabilitation Benefits Coordinator (VA&RBC) or Department Service Officer (DSO) for their review and approval to award the grant.
 The amount of grant will be determined by the Department Adjutant and VA&RBC or DSO.
-The check will be made out to two parties, example, John Smith and Excel Energy.
+The check will be made out to two parties, example, John Smith and Excel Energy, or direct payment to the creditor.
 In the event gift cards are appropriate the check will be made out to the Post or District completing the investigation to purchase the needed gift cards from the local business in which the Post or applicant resides.
 The application packet, approved or disapproved will be maintained on file at the Department of Minnesota Headquarters office.
-The Post or District presenting the check will contact the local media, the editor of the Legionnaire to publicize The American Legion Department of Minnesota Posts or Districts are helping Veterans, their families, and their children.
+The Post or District presenting the check will contact the local media, the editor of the Legionnaire, to publicize The Minnesota American Legion Foundation and Minnesota Posts or Districts are helping Veterans, their families, and their children.